Thunder Bay International Airport: Historical airline jet service

 According to various Official Airline Guide (OAG) editions as well as airline timetables, the majority of jet service operated by Canadian-based air carriers was nonstop or direct to Toronto and Winnipeg.
 U.S.-based North Central Airlines operated nonstop flights to Duluth with continuing no change of plane jet service to Chicago–O'Hare while successor Republic Airlines also flew nonstop to Duluth with continuing no change of plane jet service to Minneapolis/St. Paul and then on to Denver.

 During the mid-1980s, three airlines were competing with nonstop service operated with mainline jet aircraft between Thunder Bay and Toronto: Air Canada with Boeing 727-200 and McDonnell Douglas DC-9-30 aircraft, Nordair with Boeing 737-200 aircraft and Pacific Western Airlines with Boeing 737-200 aircraft.

+United Express served Chicago O'Hare International Airport from Thunder Bay from February 2013 to April 2014 using the Bombardier CRJ-200.
+This was the most recent flight offered from Thunder Bay to the United States.

 Airlines and destinations

 Passenger

+On-demand charters include Air Bravo and Thunder Airlines.